-You may chose to give your users options.
+You may choose to give your users options.
 Wherever options relate to security, make sure that the defaults are the secure version.
-For example, you may provide webhooks for your users that are only secured by a hash value as authentication measure.
+For example, you may provide webhooks for your users that are only secured by a hash value as an authentication measure.
 Do not provide a webhook for everybody by default, but let your users generate them only if they need them.

 Principle of Least Privilege

 Try to be as restrictive as possible.
 Just imagine somebody managed to break into some part of the system.
 In this case, the damage he can do should be as small as possible.
 Try to grant your services only the privileges they really need to do their work.
 For example, do not use the root account of your database to connect your web application.
 Instead, add an extra user for the application with only read/writes access on the tables it really needs.

 Principle of Defense in Depth

 Even if one line of defense is good, more is better.
 For example, not only rely on users to log in with username and password but also to add a Two-Factor Authentication.
 Make sure that users are always properly authenticated before granting access to sensitive information.
 This prevents anonymous attacks and raises the bar for an intruder.

 Programs will fail.
 Use exceptions in your code to ensure that your code does not allow an inconsistent state of your application.
 Check those security routines such as authentication are correctly passed before granting privileges.
 Think of the following code: